 1. Ease of Use

 Excel is the most widely used data management and analysis tool and its ease of use is likely a large contributor to that.
 Most people in the business world have some baseline level of comfort using Excel as they are often using Excel files for various tasks.
-Excel can be used for simple things like managing contact lists, creating schedules or timelines, and basic calculations, all of which require minimal knowledge of Excel and can be picked up fairly quickly.
-It is not uncommon for users to go from zero Excel knowledge to intermediate or advanced level knowledge within just days.
+Excel can be used for simple things like managing contact lists, creating schedules or timelines, and basic calculations.
+All of these tasks require minimal knowledge of Excel and can be picked up fairly quickly.
+It is not uncommon for users to go from zero Excel knowledge to intermediate or advanced level knowledge within just days (as you can with our 3-day Excel Bootcamp)

 You can download Excel in minutes and start writing your first formulas with a quick tutorial.
 With just a couple minutes of an intro, you can start doing a handful of things like adding numbers, finding averages, and even making charts.
-Excel is the perfect tool for someone who dabbles with data but doesn't necessarily want to go deep into data analytics.
+Excel is the perfect tool for someone who dabbles with data or just wants to keep track of schedule but doesn't necessarily want to go too deep into data analytics.

-Since Excel is a GUI (graphical user interface) you can pretty much just open a sheet and play around with your mouse.
-Python doesn't really have that friendly interface that makes it less daunting, but more and more tools are breaking down those boundaries.
-For example, learnpython.org takes out all the setup challenges with Python and allows you to start writing simple queries early on and see the outputs right there.
+Since Excel is a GUI, you can pretty much just open a sheet and play around with your mouse.
+Python doesn't really have that user-friendly interface which makes it a bit more daunting to use at first.
+However, more tools and online courses are breaking down those boundaries.
+For example, www.learnpython.org takes out all the setup challenges with Python and allows you to start writing simple queries early on and see the outputs right there.

 All in all, Excel is much easier to get started in and is much more user friendly, despite the handful of free tools out there meant to make Python easy to learn.